Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 The setup also works with video files if the video player supports automated copying of subtitles, and if you have the correct subtitle files.
-* MPV with either `mpvacious` or `Immersive` plugins supports this workflow, as detailed in the next section.
+* MPV with either `mpvacious` or `Immersive` add-ons supports this workflow, as detailed in the next section.
 * Many anime subtitle files can be found under [kitsuneko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F).